Of Commerce, Counsel & the Coin

 Suppose the monetary authority expands the Zeta supply by ten percent every year.
 Technology and competition still drive production costs down, say five percent annually.
 But the ten percent annual increase in the money supply overwhelms the five percent decrease in real costs.
 The nominal price of a car rises five percent per year, even though it is genuinely cheaper to produce.

 The consumer in this rigged Zeta economy sees prices rising and blames the manufacturer.
 The manufacturer sees costs climbing and blames the workers.
 The worker sees wages that fail to keep pace and blames the corporation.
 Nobody sees the monetary authority quietly expanding the currency, because the process is technical, invisible, and conducted behind closed doors.
-Milton Friedman, no Austrian himself but an honest observer, put it with characteristic directness:

-George Selgin, the monetary economist whose 1997 book Less Than Zero made the case for a falling price level in a growing economy, offered a striking analogy.
+George Selgin, the monetary economist whose 1997 book Less Than Zero made the case for a falling price level in a growing economy, offered an interesting analogy.
 Stabilizing the price level through monetary expansion, he wrote, is not like making the weather more predictable.
-It is "more like making barometric readings predictable, while leaving the weather itself as uncertain as ever."
+It is “more like making barometric readings predictable, while leaving the weather itself as uncertain as ever.”
 The barometer shows a steady reading, but the storm is still raging.
 You simply cannot see it anymore.

 The Golden Depression